kmcphillips/stoneboatpottery.ca/README.markdown

 ## Quick Setup

-With an OS X or Linux machine and MySQL installed, you should be able to go from 0 to running in under three minutes.
+With an OS X or Linux machine with ruby and rubygems installed, you should be able to go from 0 to running in under three minutes.

 ### For the impatient

-The MySQL commands may be different depending on your database credentials.

-    $ sudo gem install haml will_paginate rmagick sqlite3-ruby
+    $ sudo gem install rails haml will_paginate rmagick sqlite3-ruby
     $ git clone git://github.com/kimos/stoneboat_pottery.git
     $ cd stoneboat_pottery
     $ cp config/database.yml.sqlite3 config/database.yml